-In addition to publishing ANSI standards in the US ANSI is also involved with coordinating US standards with international standards, so that products can be used worldwide.
-The goal is to have products with consistent characteristics and performance, and terminology with consistent definitions, such that consumers can have confidence in their products, and that those products will function as described.
+In addition to publishing ANSI standards in the U.S., ANSI is also involved with coordinating U.S. standards with international standards so that products can be used worldwide.
+The goal is to have products with consistent characteristics and performance and terminology with consistent definitions.
+That way, consumers can have confidence in their products, and those products will meet functionality.

-What is interesting is that ANSI itself does not develop standards.
+However, ANSI does not develop standards.
 The ANSI standards are developed by other organizations and groups.
 What ANSI has done is to establish requirements for developing standards, and ANSI accredits organizations that meet all of those requirements.

 American National Standards provide dimensions, ratings, terminology and symbols, test methods, and performance and safety requirements for personnel, products, systems and services in hundreds of industries.
 Many ANS [American National Standards] make it clear how to improve the safety of products for the protection of consumers, including products such as baby cribs, bicycle helmets, home appliances, lawn mowers, ladders, etc.